 1. Invoice Due Dates

 Direct debit runs are triggered according to the invoices that you have sent.
-If you post multiple invoices in a month to the same bill payer, multiple direct debit runs will be initiated.
+Multiple direct debit runs will be initiated if you post multiple invoices in a month to the same billpayer.

 We recommend that you: